-In 1999, we led the world’s first clinical trial combining the monoclonal antibody rituximab (Rituxan) with a chemotherapy combination called CHOP—this treatment remains the standard of care for non-Hodgkin lymphoma.
+In 1999, Roswell Park led the world’s first clinical trial combining the monoclonal antibody rituximab (Rituxan) with a chemotherapy combination called CHOP—this treatment remains the standard of care

-In 2003, two of our scientists played critical roles in a world-wide effort to sequence the human genome which ushered in a new era of personalized cancer treatment.
+In 2003, two Roswell Park scientists played critical roles in a worldwide effort to sequence the human genome which ushered in a new era of personalized cancer treatment.

 In 2017, the world’s first clinical trial using a two-gene combination for adoptive T-cell engineering therapy was initiated.

 O U R H O M E